 Since saws are used on thick, often long wood, their use often comes with more cautions and considerations than pruners and loppers, which are basically strong and specialized scissors.
 Saws can require significantly more strength and control.

 This guide covers tips and cautions for the use of saws in pruning you can reach from ground level.
-Long-handled pole saws for tree pruning have additional risks and are covered in another article.
+Long-handled pole saws for tree pruning have additional risks.

 Pruning With A Saw, General Technique